Albert Vidalie

 Albert Vidalie (25 May 1913 – 8 June 1971) was a French writer, screenwriter, and songwriter.

 Biography

 Vidalie was the son of Jeanne Deshayes, a stitcher, born à La Ville-du-Bois in the Hurepoix and Jean-Baptiste Vidalie, a printing worker, born in Mauriac, Cantal.
 He married Madeleine Constantin in 1936, with whom he had three daughters, Colette (1937), Danièle (1946-1948) and Isabelle (1951).

-From the age of 12 he made small trades until the 39/45 war during which he was held prisoner for five years in Neusalz on Oder in Silesia.
+From the age of 12, he made small trades until the 39/45 war during which he was held prisoner for five years in Neusalz on Oder in Silesia.
 After the war, the Radiodiffusion française sought memories and poems of prisoners.
-He introduced himself, and thanks to two poems in slang language, he became assistant of radio series and wrote scenarios and adaptations put on air.
+He introduced himself, and thanks to two poems in slang language, he became the assistant of a radio series and wrote scenarios and adaptations put on air.

 He also worked as a journalist for the newspaper France Dimanche.

 Between 1952 and 1968, he published nine novels and short stories.